Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/domain-federated-domain-but-user-user-contoso-com-not-known-office-365.md

 For more information planning for identity federation, see [Prepare for single sign-on](https://onlinehelp.microsoft.com/office365-enterprises/ff652540.aspx).

-For help to upgrade your current Exchange 2010 environment, see [Exchange Server Deployment Assistant](https://technet.microsoft.com/exdeploy2010/default.aspx).
+For help with upgrading your current Exchange 2010 environment, see [Exchange Server Deployment Assistant](https://technet.microsoft.com/exdeploy2010/default.aspx).